snowman-repos/book/project_managers/README.md

-LACK OF RESOURCE AVAILABLE TO PLAN
-As I said before, planning takes time and that is something few of us can say we have in abundance.
-Even dedicated web project managers are all too often stacked with too many projects and too little time to plan effectively.

-The only advice I can offer here is to try and shut yourself away from the world for a day or two, resist the temptation to deal with e-mail and phone calls, and plan that project.
-This is easier said than done, but I always try to remind myself that it’s quite possible I could’ve been ill for those two days and if I had been would have probably not moved any projects forward, dealt with e-mail or taken phone calls – what’s the difference?

-LACK OF BUDGET
-This is often a contentious issue because a salesman will not want to add a row in their project estimate to the client that ups their final quote price for something that isn’t a production task – however this really isn’t necessary.
-If you charge for web project management time, and have been a good boy or girl and been tracking project management time from previous projects in order to identify trends like web project management tends to take between 10% -20% of the total project time, you should always be able to allocate an adequate amount of time to a project timescale or estimate in order to cater for the time required to manage the project, including the planning phase.

-Sorry folks, lack of project budget is just not a justifiable reason for not planning your project.
-If you have to, do it for free, you will undoubtedly recoup any time spent on fewer design and functionality revisions in the long-run due to the planning you did.

-THE BELIEF PLANNING OVER COMPLICATES
-Although you will often hear this line from the ‘dive in and get started’ planning personality mentioned in Part 2 of this article, and despite it not being a popular answer amongst the web project managers out there, the truth is they can sometimes be right.

-When you’re up against the clock and the pressure is on in a small agency or freelance role, and instead choose to update your GANTT chart each time a task is delayed by 3 hours, or insist on wireframing the 404 error page, chances are you are focussing too much on the planning when you should be focussing on the doing.

-That said, you also have to know when to stop to update your schedule or perform the most crucial web project management tasks so that you can maintain a level of control over your project.
-Not planning when you know you should is a dangerous habit to get into and trust me, before you know you have several projects all going tits up and in ten different directions and all because you chose to do when you should have planned.

-Being a good web project manager in a busy small business environment means you have to be wise and flexible enough to know when to plan and when to just get on and ‘do’!

-WEB PROJECT PLANNING IS NOT FUN
-This heading is slightly misleading, I enjoy web project planning for two reasons:

-It’s just what I happen to enjoy doing these days
-It feels like a lovely warm fuzzy blanket at the beginning of a project to know you have identified the risks, broken down the project and can visualise every step, including the end
-As with so many of the most critical parts of web project management, like producing detailed estimates, to most it’s just not exciting or sexy and there is only one cure – try planning your next few web projects that warrant planning before starting production and see if it seems to help or hinder.

-If you do it right, remain disciplined and consistent I would wager ownership of my cat Spiderpig that you won’t look back – if I’m wrong I will personally cook you a curry from scratch…

 WHY SMALL WEB AGENCIES AND FREELANCERS SHOULD PLAN THOROUGHLY Major reasons small web agencies and freelancers should get into the habit of planning web projects thoroughly is so they can begin to develop some repeatable processes that they can rely on for every project, or even apply the skills and techniques to parts of their projects if full planning is just not possible.